 Past President, North Carolina Society of Health Care Attorneys

-Member, North Carolina Chamber of Commerce
+Member, North Carolina Hillel Board of Directors

 Member, North Carolina Professional Lobbyists Association